Dejah Mulipola: College career

 Mulipola began her career for the Wildcats setting personal bests in hits, doubles while also leading the team in triples.
 On February 19, Mulipola used a double and home run to knock in a career best 6 RBIs to run-rule the Boston College Eagles.
 In a loss to the Utah Utes on April 14, she had a perfect day at the plate with four hits for another career highlight.
 As a sophomore Mulipola was named a Second Team All-Pac 12 performer, leading the team in triples, walks and fielding percentage.
 In a run-rule victory against the Texas Longhorns on March 4, Mulipola walked 3 times for another career high.

-Mulipola achieved First Team All-Pac 12 and National Fastpitch Coaches Association All-American citations.
+In 2019, Mulipola achieved First Team All-Pac 12 and National Fastpitch Coaches Association All-American citations.
 She was also named NFCA Catcher of the Year.
 She had career highs in home runs and walks.
 Mulipola helped the Wildcats return to the 2019 Women's College World Series for the first time since 2010 before being eliminated by the Alabama Crimson Tide on May 31.
 She had two hits including a home run in three games at the series.

-In her redshirt senior season, Mulipola earned First Team honors from the conference and NFCA.
+In 2021, Mulipola once again earned First Team All-Pac 12 and NFCA First Team All-American honors.
 She was also named a finalist for the Honda Softball Award.
 She set career highs in batting average, runs batted in and slugging percentage.
 On February 25, Mulipola hit her 50th career home run, a grand slam off Reggie Kanagawa to run-rule the BYU Cougars.
 From April 18–May 8 she had her best hitting streak at 10 consecutive games.
 She hit .428 (12/28) with 9 RBIs, two home runs, three doubles and 4 walks before being shutout by the Oregon Ducks.
 On May 22 to defeat the Mississippi Rebels, she became the 12th wildcat to join the 50 home run 200 RBI list by collecting 5 RBIs to reach the 200 milestone.
 Mulipola made her final collegiate appearance in a loss to the Florida State Seminoles on June 5 at the 2021 Women's College World Series and managed only a walk.
 Mulipola currently ranks as the second best fielding catcher and overall player for the Wildcats in school history with a .996 fielding percentage.

 Professional career

-Mulipola was drafted fourth overall in the Athletes Unlimited Softball draft.
+Mulipola was drafted fourth overall in the 2021 Athletes Unlimited Softball draft.
 She won the 2022 championship as the top individual points leader with 1,782 points.
+Mulipola would go on to play for the Hitachi Sundiva of the Japan Diamond Softball League and the Oklahoma City Spark, an independent team at the time of her signing.

-Team USA
+On January 29, 2025, Mulipola was drafted tenth overall by the Volts in the inaugural Athletes Unlimited Softball League draft.